-The director may assess a civil penalty against an employer or insurer that does not comply with the rules and orders of the director regarding reports or other requirements necessary to carry out the purposes of ORS chapter 656.
+The director may assess a civil penalty under ORS 656.745(2) against an employer or insurer that violates ORS chapter 656, OAR chapter 436, or orders of the director regarding reports or other requirements necessary to carry out the purposes of ORS chapter 656.
 Except as provided in ORS 656.780, the director may assess a civil penalty against a service company only for claims processing violations identified in the director's annual audits of claims processing performance.
 The director may assess only one penalty for each separate violation by an employer, insurer, or service company identified in an annual audit.